leandawnleandawn/Robotics2_FK-IK_Group12_Spherical_2024/README.md

 To get more in-depth into the HTM, [you can watch it here](https://www.youtube.com/watch?v=4Y1_y9DI_Hw).
 To get things short, we can use the
 Denavit Hartenberg Convention of Finding the HTM of a Manipulator.

-The Origin of the Denvait Hartenberg Parameters is baseed on the two frame assumptions - Rule Number 2 and Rule Number 3.
+The Origin of the Denvait Hartenberg Parameters is based on the two frame assumptions - Rule Number 2 and Rule Number 3.
 In this case, we can generalize the Homogenous Transformation Matrix as described in Spong (2005):

 $$A = Rot_{z,\Theta}Trans_{z,d}Rot_{x,\alpha}Trans_{x,\alpha}$$